cambridge-ceu/GitHub-matters/docs/Notes.md

 Another useful REST API is [LDlink](https://ldlink.nci.nih.gov/?tab=apiaccess).

-Lastly, this is another use for requesting data from the GREAT server as in the GitHub `frea-pipeline` repository,
+Here this is another use for requesting data from the GREAT server as in the GitHub `frea-pipeline` repository,

 ```bash
 curl -fsSG "http://bejerano.stanford.edu/great/public/cgi-bin/greatStart.php" \